Gess1992/Javascript-project-/README.md

 # Javascript-project- Express Route Handlers

+     #- the request wants to get info -> send info -> Update all the proprieties of something  -> Delete something  -> update one or two proprities of something

 App: Express App to register this route handler with

 +get: Watch for incoming requests with this method